sassoftware/viya-ark/playbooks/pre-install-playbook/README.md

 * Install a supported version of Ansible.
 * Verify that the user has sudoers privileges.
 * Be aware that the playbook makes modifications to the system unless it is run with the --check option.
-* The base inventory file that Viya-ARK provides contains only localhost and will only run on the machine where it was installed.
+* The base inventory file that SAS Viya-ARK provides contains only localhost and will only run on the machine where it was installed.
 To run the playbook on multiple machines, you can update the inventory file to include additional hosts.
 See the [Ansible Documentation](http://docs.ansible.com/ansible/latest/intro_inventory.html) for instructions.

 ## Running the Playbook